henriarnoUG/BankruptcyBenchmarkBaselines/README.md

 **Citation**: Arno, H., Mulier, K., Baeck, J., Demeester, T.: Next-Year Bankruptcy Prediction from Textual Data: Benchmark and Baselines.
 Proceedings of the Fourth Workshop on Financial Technology and Natural Language Processing FinNLP@IJCAI2022, pp. 36–42, (2022)

 ## USAGE

-**NOTE: The code will gradually be adapted/enhanced in order to improve the ease-of-use**

 ### Prerequisites
 - The LoPucki BRD case table (https://lopucki.law.ufl.edu/index.php): Contains information on bankruptcy filings under chapter 7 or chapter 11 of the US bankruptcy code for public companies in the US.
 The dataset has to be purchased and is updated monthly.